No server · No account · No subscription · MIT

 Blends into the flow

-Translation sits on a buttered margin block.
+Translation rides a strip of butter-yellow highlight, the way you'd mark a key sentence in a print book.
 Best for language learning, side-by-side comparison, or finding translations fast in dense layouts.

 06X (Twitter) optimization